-Emirates Airline has its own Business Class Lounge at Hong Kong International Airport.
-Open from 3 pm until 12 midnight, it serves hot and cold dishes and snacks as well as a free flow of beverages.
+The Emirates lounge at Hong Kong International Airport is open from 3 pm until 12 midnight.
+It is spacious and comfortable, serving hot and cold dishes and snacks as well as a free flow of beverages.
 Is it worth getting to the airport early to take advantage of it?

 Attracted by a special promotion for Business Class tickets on Emirates Airline, I splashed out on a round-trip Business Class ticket from Hong Kong, where I live, to Bangkok, Thailand, one of my favourite travel destinations.